Scarborough Slams NYT -- 'Glaring Omission' in Kavanaugh Story | Breitbart

 MSNBC “Morning Joe” host Joe Scarborough reacted on Monday to the new allegations of sexual misconduct made in an essay from The New York Times regarding Supreme Court Associate Justice Brett Kavanaugh.

-The original NYT piece failed to include that friends of the woman alleged to have been sexually assaulted does not recall the incident, however, the outlet later updated the article with an editor’s note:
+The original NYT piece failed to include that friends of the woman alleged to have been sexually assaulted say she does not recall the incident, however, the outlet later updated the article with an editor’s note:

 An earlier version of this article, which was adapted from a forthcoming book, did not include one element of the book’s account regarding an assertion by a Yale classmate that friends of Brett Kavanaugh pushed his penis into the hand of a female student at a drunken dorm party.
 The book reports that the female student declined to be interviewed and friends say that she does not recall the incident.
 That information has been added to the article.